ellerbrock/talis.github.io/topics/stack.md

 Our target server OS is Ubuntu.
 This means all production, staging, test and vagrant development environments are using Ubuntu.

+You can use what you like on your development machine but you must have access locally to run and test code on Ubuntu, ideally via the project's Vagrant image or your own local VM.

 ## Server side

 We have strong cross-team skill base in Java, PHP and Node.